Scquirrehl/Scquirrehl.github.io/_posts/2019-08-09-getting-started.md

 #### Option 2.
 GitHub Fork

-Sign in to GitHub to [fork **Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), and then rename it to `USERNAME.github.io` (`USERNAME` means your username).
+1.Sign in to GitHub to [fork **Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), and then rename it to `USERNAME.github.io` (`USERNAME` means your username).

-Next, clone your site to local machine.
+2.Next, clone your site to local machine.
 In order to build JavaScript files later, we need to install [Node.js][nodejs], and then run the tool:

 ```console
 $ bash tools/init